For a discussion about symbolism and functionality in design, see Design and Image.

 In this phase, a solid concept of the building first begins to emerge.
 On a new construction project, the architectural team might generate several alternative concepts, each characterizing a different vision of the building.
-Each would respond to the program in terms of general space allocations but might locate and configure the spaces in very different ways.
+Each would respond to the program in terms of general space allocations, but might locate and configure the spaces in very different ways.
 There are many variations in organizing a court building, but three general options include: a low‑rise facility with very large floor plates, a mid-rise facility with smaller floor plates, and a high-rise facility with even smaller areas on any given floor.
 Building profiles range from very low and massive to very tall and slender, and articulation varies in an equally dramatic fashion.
-The selected concept could represent a clear choice among the three or could contain characteristics of more than one alternative.
+The selected concept could represent a clear choice among the three, or could contain characteristics of more than one alternative.
 The overall design image and issues such as orientation, compatibility, facade, articulation, and projected costs would be weighed against operational considerations in arriving at a preferred concept.

 That concept, along with some preliminary analyses of exterior material options and structural, mechanical, electrical, and plumbing systems, would be documented, typically in one-eighth-inch scale drawings, at the conclusion of the schematic design phase.

-Architectural Model - Ralph L. Carr Colorado Judicial Complex
+Ariel Model - Ralph L. Carr Colorado Judicial Complex

 In many instances, it is desirable to use both scale models and full-scale mock-ups of various aspects of the facility to achieve proper relationships and to view the design better.
 This is particularly the case with the design of the courtroom, where the use of full-scale mock-ups has become common and is recommended.